openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 Sometimes in your encounters and adventures, you might have the party take damage from sources other than enemy attacks.
 For example, the party fails to scour an old battlefield and ends up setting off a chain of land mines.
 Or maybe someone gets knocked into a pool of lava while invading the red dragon's volcanic lair.
 Other common sources of ad hoc damage include falling, acid, and frostbite.

 In situations like these, in which the damage dealt isn't tied to an attack roll targeting a specific defense, you can roll straight damage dice against the affected characters.
-Simply pick an appropriate severity level from the Ad Hoc Damage table and roll the dice indicated, calculating exploding dice as usual.
+Simply pick an appropriate severity level from the Ad Hoc Damage table and roll the dice indicated, calculating

+\page

+<div class='footnote'>CHAPTER 8: RUNNING THE GAME</div>

+___
+exploding dice as usual.
 You can use the descriptions in the table to help you choose a severity level, or you can use these rough guidelines:

 **Light Damage (Severity Level 1 - 4):** The damage is likely to be a minor nuisance, but not particularly threatening to the character.